 There is nothing I love more than creating community with FOOD, which then allows for more relaxed discussion and cultural understanding.
 I’ve also thrown in music, dance, yoga, hikes and film as cultural unifiers and language learning.

-Living in Washington, DC for five years further increased my sense of global community by building along with other global community builders, before landing back home in NY.
+Living in Washington, DC for five years (2010-2015) and New York City for three years (2016-2019) further increased my sense of global community by building along with other global community builders.

-After being a vagabond gypsy digital nomad transient, I am happy to be reconnecting to the place I was born and using the same local community building skills I used in other countries to connect with the locals…who all came from someplace else.
+After being a vagabond gypsy digital nomad transient, I am happy to be back home with my family in Orlando, FL, and using the same local community building skills I used in other countries to connect with the locals…many of whom came from someplace else.